John Frankenheimer: 1970s

 Frankenheimer followed this with I Walk the Line in 1970.
 The film, starring Gregory Peck and Tuesday Weld, about a Tennessee sheriff who falls in love with a moonshiner's daughter, was set to songs by Johnny Cash.
 Frankenheimer's next project took him to Afghanistan.
-The Horseman focused on the relationship between a father and son, played by Jack Palance and Omar Sharif.
+The Horsemen focused on the relationship between a father and son, played by Jack Palance and Omar Sharif.
 Sharif's character, an expert horseman, played the Afghan national sport of buzkashi.

 Impossible Object, also known as Story of a Love Story, suffered distribution difficulties and was not widely released.
 Next came a four-hour film of O'Neill's The Iceman Cometh, in 1973, starring Lee Marvin, and the decidedly offbeat 99 and 44/100% Dead, a crime black comedy starring Richard Harris.

 With his fluent French and knowledge of French culture, Frankenheimer was asked to direct French Connection II, set entirely in Marseille.
 With Hackman reprising his role as New York cop Popeye Doyle, the film was a success and got Frankenheimer his next job.
-Black Sunday, based on author Thomas Harris's only non-Hannibal Lecter novel, involves an Israeli Mossad agent (Robert Shaw) chasing a pro-Palestinian terrorist (Marthe Keller) and a PTSD-afflicted Vietnam vet (Bruce Dern), who plan a spectacular mass-murder involving the Goodyear Blimp which flies over the Super Bowl.
+Black Sunday, based on author Thomas Harris's only non-Hannibal Lecter novel up to that point, involves an Israeli Mossad agent (Robert Shaw) chasing a pro-Palestinian terrorist (Marthe Keller) and a PTSD-afflicted Vietnam vet (Bruce Dern), who plan a spectacular mass murder involving the Goodyear Blimp which flies over the Super Bowl.
 It was shot on location at the actual Super Bowl X in January 1976 in Miami, with the use of a real Goodyear Blimp.
 The film tested very highly, and Paramount and Frankenheimer had high expectations for it, but it was not a hit (with Paramount blaming the failure on the special effects work in the climax, and Universal Studios releasing the similarly themed thriller Two-Minute Warning only six months prior).

 In 1977, Carter DeHaven hired Frankenheimer to direct William Sackheim and Michael Kozoll's screenplay for First Blood.
-After considering Michael Douglas, Powers Boothe, and Nick Nolte for the role of John Rambo Frankenheimer cast Brad Davis.
+After considering Michael Douglas, Powers Boothe, and Nick Nolte for the role of John Rambo, Frankenheimer cast Brad Davis.
 He also cast George C. Scott as Colonel Trautman.
 However, the production was abandoned after Orion Pictures acquired its distributor Filmways, and Sackheim and Kozoll's script would be rewritten by Sylvester Stallone as the basis for Ted Kotcheff's 1982 film.

 Frankenheimer is quoted in Champlin's biography as saying that his alcohol problem caused him to do work that was below his own standards on Prophecy (1979), an ecological monster movie about a mutant grizzly bear terrorizing a forest in Maine.